 - police: 119

 Jamaica Tourist Board offices are located throughout the island.
 They have direct radio links with local police and information on safe public beaches.

 Kingston - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in Kingston and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa toll-free at 1 800 276-2989.
+For emergency consular assistance, call the High Commission of Canada to Jamaica, in Kingston, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.